carnivuth/carnivuth/content/technologies/proxmox/_index.md

 They are called as `scriptname <vmid> <phase>` where

 - `vmid` is the id of the container/vm
-- `phase` is a string that refers the lifecicle hook, can have 4 values: `pre-start post-start pre-stop post-stop`
+- `phase` is a string that refers the life-cycle hook, can have 4 values: `pre-start post-start pre-stop post-stop`

 They must reside under `/var/lib/vz/snippets/` and be executable, shbang is also needed to run with the correct interpreter, a template for a bash hook looks like this: